 - 2. Paul to continue coordinating with hydrology consultant and explore Zoom presentation option. - 3.
 Summarize the public concerns for the planning commission, ensuring that input is relevant and within the scope of land use decisions. - 4.
 Written Feedback: The committee will submit a short letter to the Planning Commission by April 17th, addressing key concerns and providing factual information that can assist the Planning Commission in evaluating the expansion proposal. - 5.
+Representation at Hearing: A representative from DSAC will be appointed to attend and present information at the April 29th hearing.
+The representative will field any questions and further discuss the committee's position. - 6.
 Key Questions for Planning Commission: - 1.
 The projected lifespan of the landfill with and without the proposed expansion. - 2.
 The potential impacts of lifting the cap on the landfill and whether specific conditions could be imposed to mitigate those impacts. - 3.
-The importance of considering alternative waste management options in the long term. - 6.
-Further clarify the post-closure monitoring and operations requirements for the landfill. - 7.
-Continue focusing on ensuring compatibility between landfill operations and county infrastructure (roads, safety, etc.), regardless of whether the expansion is approved. - 8.
-Monitor the ongoing development of the State-level Sustainable Materials Management Plan. - 9.
-Long-Term Focus: The committee should continue to focus on long-term strategies for waste management and landfill sustainability, acknowledging the potential for future environmental risks and costs. - 10.
+The importance of considering alternative waste management options in the long term. - 7.
+Further clarify the post-closure monitoring and operations requirements for the landfill. - 8.
+Continue focusing on ensuring compatibility between landfill operations and county infrastructure (roads, safety, etc.), regardless of whether the expansion is approved. - 9.
+Monitor the ongoing development of the State-level Sustainable Materials Management Plan. - 10.
+Long-Term Focus: The committee should continue to focus on long-term strategies for waste management and landfill sustainability, acknowledging the potential for future environmental risks and costs. - 11.
 Continue evaluating both technological and manual methods for fire detection and site monitoring.
-A comparison with U.S. Forest Service practices is underway to assess the feasibility of using a similar system to monitor landfill fires. - 11.
+A comparison with U.S. Forest Service practices is underway to assess the feasibility of using a similar system to monitor landfill fires. - 12.
 Email of Charter: The committee agreed to review the formal charter (bylaws) to ensure everyone understood their roles and responsibilities moving forward.